 The book seeks to convey the Belgian experience through the lens of experts intimately involved in dealing with this issue.
 The book also discusses the costs of ignoring the complex causes of violent extremism.

 Recent historical experience has indicated that Islamist activists in various countries have exploited prisons for recruitment purposes, effectively transforming them into incubators for extremism.
-One of the more intractable aspects of the radicalization problem confronted by many European countries, including Belgium, is the phenomenon of so-called “foreign fighters” returning to Europe from terrorist strongholds abroad.
+One of the more intractable aspects of the radicalization problem confronted by many European countries, including Belgium, are the so-called ‘foreign fighters’ returning to Europe from terrorist strongholds abroad.
 Despite the penalty of lengthy prison terms, high risks remain.
 These emanate chiefly from imprisoned radicals who seek to enlist new recruits within prison, compounding European anxiety.
 These anxieties stem chiefly from a new generation of Islamists, crossing borders and continents, who are returning to Europe from hotbeds of jihadist activity in the Middle East.
-Above all there are the former members of Daesh, who are even more violent, dangerous, and bloodthirsty than previous generations of transnational jihadists.
+Above all there are the former members of Daesh, who are more violent, dangerous, and bloody-minded as compared to previous generations of transnational jihadists.